-EDUCATIONAL LEADERSHIP
+EDUCATIONAL LEADERSHIP CONCENTRATION

-The Master of Education (M.Ed.) in Educational Leadership is designed for the educational professional that desires to be equipped for the various facets associated with school administration.
+The Educational Leadership concentration is designed for the educational professional that desires to be equipped for the various facets associated with school administration.
 This program includes requirements that are applicable to a variety of school settings, however, primary emphasis is upon Christian schools.

-- Communicate a personal philosophy of education that integrates biblically-based truth in school leadership. - Demonstrate an advanced knowledge of strategies, issues, and trends that enhance effective school environments. - · Develop, implement, and assess strategies of organizational structure that reflect best practices while meeting a variety of legal and accreditation requirements. - Lead in the design, implementation, and assessment of effective learning environments for a diverse student population. - Integrate technologies appropriate for personal productivity, school-wide communication, instructional enhancement, and student development. - · Critically evaluate and communicate educational topics to faculty and colleagues that reflect current research and contemporary trends.
+- 1. Communicate a personal philosophy of education that integrates biblically-based truth in curriculum & instruction/school leadership. - 2.
+Demonstrate an advanced knowledge of strategies, issues, and trends associated with effective school environments. - 3.
+Develop, implement, and assess educational strategies that reflect best curricular and organizational practices while meeting a variety of legal and accreditation requirements. - 4.
+Lead in the design, implementation, and assessment of effective learning environments for a diverse student population. - 5.
+Integrate technologies appropriate for personal productivity, school-wide communication, instructional enhancement, and student development. - 6.
+Critically evaluate and communicate educational topics to faculty and colleagues that reflect biblical truth, current research, and contemporary trends.